smguru/pragmagrid.github.io/_people/y-tanaka.md

  - "steering"
 ---

-**PRAGMA Role:** PRAGMA Steering Committee Member; Co-Lead of PRAGMA Resources and Data Working Group
+**PRAGMA Role:** Steering Committee Member; Co-Lead of PRAGMA Resources and Data Working Group.

 **Related Work:** Building international communities and cyberinfrastructure to advance science and technology, and developing technologies such as